-In the case of weekly employees the engagement shall be terminable by a week's notice by either employer or employee.
-Provided that any employee, being incompetent or disobedient, or misconducting himself, may be dismissed without notice.
+In the case of weekly employees the engagement shall be terminable by a week's notice by either employer or employee: Provided that any employee, being incompetent or disobedient, or misconducting himself, may be dismissed without notice.

 Where an employer is not satisfied as to the reason of an employee absenting himself from work he may deduct from the wages of such employee the time he has been so absent, unless the employee produces a medical certificate of sickness, if required by the employer, in which case the employer shall make no deduction for such sickness.
-Provided that should an employee remain absent for more than six days in all during any calcular ways the employee may the such deduction. simployer, in which case the employer shall make no deduction for such stokness.
 Provided that should an employee remain absent for more than six days in all during any calendar year the employer may thereafter make such deduction.